Tamara Champlin: Solo career

 Tamara was involved with the group of musicians, including husband Bill and son Will, organized by Lone Wolf Entertainment in 2011, that traveled to Iraq and Kuwait to entertain US Forces stationed there.
 In 2014, she and Bill Champlin were part of a performance at Riverside, California, in support of the Lone Survivor Foundation, dedicated to assisting wounded American service members and their families.
-She was associated with Eddie Tuduri's Rhythmic Arts Project that helps children with learning disabilities and, in 2017, was part of their 20th anniversary show, at which she performed a duet with Michael McDonald.
-She has worked with Saving K-9 Lives, founded by Jasmine and Bobby Kimball, and been part of concert performances for that organisation.
+She was associated with Eddie Tuduri's Rhythmic Arts Project that helps children with learning disabilities and, in 2017, was part of their 20th anniversary show, where she performed a duet with Michael McDonald.
+She has worked with Saving K-9 Lives, founded by Jasmine and Bobby Kimball, and been part of concert performances for that organization.
 In 2018, she joined Bill Champlin and the Wunderground playing shows in 2018–2019, and releasing an album Bleeding Secrets.

 Personal life

 Champlin is the daughter of Gregor and Kenarr Matoesian.
 She has three siblings.
 She is married to Bill Champlin, and the couple has a son Will.
-She also has two step-children from her husband's prior marriage.
+She also has two step-children from her husband's prior marriage, Bradford Raymond Champlin and Amy Jo Kelly.